whatwg/html/README.md

 ### Contribution opportunities

-We appreciate all contributions, see the [guidelines for contributing](CONTRIBUTING.md) for details, including information on how to build HTML output from the `source` file so you can preview your changes locally.
+We always appreciate all contributions, see the [guidelines for contributing](CONTRIBUTING.md) for details, including information about how to build a HTML output from the `source` file so that you can preview your changes locally.

 ### Tests